 - how drum synth responds to different trigger pulse widths and levels – is there a retrigger or loss in sound fatness.

 The device is based on 555 in constant frequency pulse width controller application, used often for LED brightness or DC motor speed control.
-It is so simple, you can build it on breadboard in minutes (or even solder components directly to front panel potentiometers / switches / jacks).
+Because it is so simple, you can build it on breadboard in minutes (or even solder components directly to front panel potentiometers / switches / jacks).

 There are 2 potentiometers (for pulse width (PW) and output LEVEL) and 3 switches (power on, 1-shot generation and frequency (FREQ)).
 Jack output is very handy as you can use standard audio cables.